In This Article

-Listen: "During intense disagreements, people tend to interrupt or think about their responses while their partners are talking," Dr. Fran notes.
+Listen: "During intense disagreements, people tend to interrupt or think about their responses while their partners are talking," Dr. Walfish notes.
 "Instead, listen intently without interrupting, and try to understand and empathize with your partner's feelings."

 Validate your partner's feelings: "Everyone is entitled to their own feelings, so do your best not to criticize, judge, belittle your partner, or minimize the importance of their feelings," she continues.
 "When a person's negative feelings are not validated, it will likely create a barrier in the relationship."

 Be honest: "Sometimes the truth is uncomfortable, especially if you know your partner may get angry hearing it.
 Be brave!
 Honesty in a relationship is extremely important because it is the fundamental thing that makes a person feel safe," she says.
 "Even if you think the truth will be hard for your partner to hear, they will appreciate it in the long run."

 Be flexible: "You may think your idea is best, but staying open to other opinions is an important ingredient in successful communication," Dr. Walfish says.